ABSF Board Candidate: Bill Brown

 Since first skiing the Birkie in 1989, the race has become an annual focal point for my family and me.
 I’m running for reelection to the ABSF Board to help continue the current momentum in making the Birkie the finest ski race in the world, a leading brand focused on encouraging healthy lifestyles and a premier destination for outdoor enthusiasts.
 I’d especially like to help finish the work that we’ve started to redevelop the Telemark property and make it a centerpiece of the Birkie trail system.
 I bring to the Board 30 years’ experience in marketing and strategic planning, non-profit board involvement and a passion for cross country skiing with perspectives as skier, parent, and fan.

 I moved to Minnesota in 1987 and learned how to cross-country ski.
 The next year I skied my first Birkie and was hooked.
-Like many of you, I discovered that most Nordic skiers are great people, and we have a special bond (maybe it’s all the crazy weather that we endure to follow our passion.)
+Like many of you, I discovered that most Nordic skiers are great people, and that we naturally share a special bond (maybe it’s all the crazy weather that we endure to follow our passion.)

-I have now completed 30 Birkies and 2 Kortelopets and keep signing up each year for more.
+I have now completed 31 Birkies and 3 Kortelopets and keep signing up each year for more.
 It’s also become a family event as my wife Karen and our three adult boys have all skied numerous Birkies and too many Korties to count as they grew up.
-I also have a unique perspective having completed all 20 of the Worldloppet races around the world.
+I also have a unique perspective having completed all 20 of the Worldloppet races around the world (there are now 18.)
 This gives me a deep understanding of what works and what doesn’t in other major races as well as experience building international relationships.

-As an ABSF board member (presently vice president) the last three years, I’ve gained insights into how the organization operates and how the board can be most effective.
-Our area of greatest focus has been purchasing and redeveloping the Telemark property.
-The board and the Birkie staff have worked well together to design a wonderful set of facilities at Mt Telemark Village (MTV) that will attract many individuals and teams to use and enjoy the property.
+As a two term ABSF Board member (formerly vice president,) I’ve gained insights into how the organization operates and how the Board can be most effective.
+Our area of greatest focus has been purchasing and redeveloping the Telemark property as well as preparing for years of little to no snow.
+The Board and the Birkie staff have worked well together to design and build a wonderful set of facilities at Mt Telemark Village (MTV) that are attracting many individuals and teams to use and enjoy the property.
 We have done so in a financially prudent manner and consistent with our brand message.
-As head of the development committee, I am working with the staff and board to help raise the funds to pay for MTV.
-The response from the Birkie community has been strong so far and we’re gaining momentum.
+As head of the development committee, I worked with the staff and Board to help raise the funds to pay for MTV.
+The response from the Birkie community was incredibly strong and supportive.
+We continue to raise the support necessary to fund the capital needs to allow us to invest in the future of the Birkebeiner.

 What knowledge and skills do you possess that can benefit the organization?